PRX/Porter/README.md

 The task output will include a `Mode` value, which may not match the `Mode` value from the input.
 The output will indicate the FTP transfer mode that was actually used to sucessfully transfer the file.
 When `FTP/Auto` is selected for a task, this allows you to inspect which mode was used internally to complete the transfer.

+SFTP is also support when using an `sftp://` URL.
+All modes work identically with SFTP URLs, since there is no active or passive mode for SFTP.
+If included, the URL's port is ignored.

 Input:

 ```json